 At the top right is your National Insurance number.
 This is always two letters, six numbers and then a letter.

-Below is your tax code – written here as 1264L.
+Below is your tax code.
 This code represents the current personal allowance which the majority of you will have.
-Here it means that the first £12,640 of your income will be free from tax.
+So as an example, 1250L means that the first £12,500 of your income will be free from tax.